ichong/mai-tai/poem.md

 >An empty tale, of idleness and pain,
 >Of two that loved, or did not love, and one
 >Whose perplexed heart did evil, foolishly,
->A long while since, and by some other sea
+>A long while since, and by some other sea.

 **_Rupert Brooke_**